What is a deferred period on an income protection policy?

 Once you have been unable to work for the duration specified by your insurance, you will begin to receive an income replacement equal to the level of cover you chose.
 You will usually require a medical fit note or medical evidence from a doctor to support your incapacity to work so it is helpful to arrange this from the outset.

 How do I choose the best deferred period for an income protection policy?

-The best choice of deferred period will depend on your personal circumstances and you need to take into account the following two factors:
+The best choice of income protection deferred period will depend on your personal circumstances and you need to take into account the following two factors:

 How much sick pay do you receive from your employer?

-If your employer pays you full sick pay for a period of time then it makes sense to set your deferred period from the date the sick pay ceases.
-There is no point in setting your deferred period for less than your full sick pay period as the insurance company will not pay out until you stop receiving income from your employer.
+If your employer pays you full sick pay for a period of time then it makes sense to set your deferred period to support you from the date the sick pay ceases.
+There is no point in setting your deferred period for less than your full company sick pay period as the insurance company will not pay out until you stop to receive sick pay from your employer.

 Also, it is worth pointing out that they have received over 10,000 reviews through independent review site Trustpilot, with 98% of reviews rating them as either ‘Excellent' or ‘Great'.
-Additionally, if you take out a policy you will qualify for £50 cashback.
+Additionally, if you take out a policy you will qualify for up to £100 cashback.

 Get a tailored income protection insurance quote in minutes, comparing the whole marketFind the best value income protection policy*

 If you have access to personal savings then it would make sense to factor this money when selecting a deferred period as it will save you money on your monthly premiums.
 If, for example, you have enough savings to replace your income for three months in the event of sickness, accident or redundancy and your employer would pay you full pay for three months, then you should set a deferred period of six months.
 It can be tempting to choose a shorter deferred period than what you need as this may seem like better value but if you never claim on the policy, you will have paid more than you needed to as shorter deferred periods cost more.